opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 * `index_settings`: A list of index settings.
 Index settings defined elsewhere (e.g. `number_of_replicas`) need to be overridden explicitly.
 * `ingest_percentage` (default: 100): A number between 0 and 100 that defines how much of the document corpus should be ingested.
 * `iterations`:  Number of test iterations that each search client executes
-* `k`: The number of results returned by the k-NN search.
-Only one variable, either k, min_score, or max_distance, can be specified.
-If a variable is not specified, the default is k with a value of 10.
+* `k`: Specifies the number of results to return from the k-NN search.
+Only one of k, min_score, or max_distance can be set.
+If k is provided, it takes precedence.
+If not, min_score is used if defined; otherwise, max_distance is considered.
+If none are specified, the default behavior is to use k = 10.
 * `max_distance`: The maximum distance threshold for the search results.
-Only one variable, either k, min_score, or max_distance, can be specified.
+Only one of k, min_score, or max_distance can be set.
+If k is provided, it takes precedence.
+If not, min_score is used if defined; otherwise, max_distance is considered.
+If none are specified, the default behavior is to use k = 10.
+* `min_score`: The minimum score threshold for the search results.
+Only one of k, min_score, or max_distance can be set.
+If k is provided, it takes precedence.
+If not, min_score is used if defined; otherwise, max_distance is considered.
+If none are specified, the default behavior is to use k = 10.
 * `method` (default:` hnsw): K-NN search algorithm.
-* `min_score`: The minimum score threshold for the search results.
-Only one variable, either k, min_score, or max_distance, can be specified
 * `model_config_file` (default: ""): Config file for the model
 * `model_format` (default: TORCH_SCRIPT): Model format.
 * `model_name` (default: amazon/neural-sparse/opensearch-neural-sparse-encoding-v2-distill): OpenSearch-provided pretrained model name.